Wolfy76700/Wolfy76700.github.io/rules.md

 In this ruleset, the highest seeded player is referred to as Player 1 and his opponent as Player 2

-- The tournament is played in a Best of 3 format
+- The tournament is played in a **First to 2** format
-- Winners Finals, Losers Semis, Losers Finals and Grand Finals are played in a Best of 5 format
+- Winners Finals, Losers Semis, Losers Finals and Grand Finals are played in a **First to 3** format
 - All characters, ARMS and ARM loadouts are allowed
 - You may switch your ARM loadouts between games
 - **Gentlemen's Clause:** A game can be played on any stage in the game if the players agree to it